Get Help Finding A Job in Maryland

 Several local organizations can help with test prep through adult education and literacy programs.

 If you are hurt while working, you may be eligible for Workers’ Compensation.
-If the claim is accepted, the carrier or self-insured employer pays the medical care.
+If the claim is accepted, the carrier or self-insured employer pays for the medical care.
 Plus, the worker receives compensation to replace the lost wages partially.

 This insurance does not cover all injuries.
-Workers compensation covers injuries caused by an “accidental personal injury arising out of and in the course of employment.”
+Workers' compensation covers injuries caused by an “accidental personal injury arising out of and in the course of employment.”